krishnan681/Smokin-joes-pizza/README.md

 # Smokin-joes-pizza

-# Description
+# __Description__
 Smokin’ Joe’s Pizza is a Static and interactive web application designed to showcase the menu and services of a fictional pizza restaurant.
-The project leverages modern web technologies to create an engaging user experience with smooth animations and responsive design which is programmed by these languages - HTML,CSS,JAVASCRIPT,BOOTSTRAP,JAVASCRIPT LIBRARIES such as GSAP ,SCROLL TRIGGER and more
+The project leverages modern web technologies to create an engaging user experience with **smooth animations** and **responsive design** which is programmed by these languages - <br>
+HTML,<br>
+CSS,<br>
+JAVASCRIPT,<br>
+BOOTSTRAP,<br>
+JAVASCRIPT LIBRARIES such as <br>
+GSAP,<br>
+SCROLL TRIGGER and more

 # Problems identified
 •	The home page is packed with low resolution images.